TusharChugh/Vehicle-Detection-HOG/README.md

 #### 2. Filters to remove false positive and combining rectangles

+I recorded the positions of all detections in each frame.
+Then after every N (5) frames I did the following:
+1. Created heatmap of individual frames
+2. Threshold heatmap of individual frames
+3. Combinate heatmap of all N (5) frame
+4. Threshold the accumulated heatmap.
-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+5. Used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap and assumed each blob corresponded to a vehicle
+6. Constructed bounding boxes to cover the area of each blob detected.

+All the frames are bboxes from the individual frames are inserted into queue and this way bboxes of last 5 frames are retained.
+This make the pipeline more robust.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image8]

 ---